Mimic (Marvel Comics)

 Mimic (Calvin Montgomery Rankin) is a fictional character appearing in American comic books published by Marvel Comics.
-He was briefly a member of the X-Men in the 1960s, and was the first character to be added to the team after the original line-up and the first X-Man who was not a mutant, though a 2019 story revised the character and identified him as a mutant.
+He was briefly a member of the X-Men in the 1960s, and was the first character to be added to the team after the original line-up and the first X-Man who was not a mutant.
+A 2019 story revised the character and identified him as a mutant.

 An alternate reality version of Mimic became a popular member of the Exiles, the reality-hopping team.

 Publication history

 Created by writer Stan Lee and artist Werner Roth, he first appeared in The X-Men #19 (April 1966) as a villain.

 Fictional character biography

 Origins

 Calvin Rankin was born in Passaic, New Jersey.
 After an accidental mixup of chemicals from his father Ronald Rankin's experiments, his latent mutation activated and he gained the ability to temporarily copy the skills, physical traits, knowledge, and superpowers of any person within close range (approximately ten feet), which led people to fear him.
 When Ronald found out about this, he retreated with Calvin into a mine where his father worked on a machine which, as he claimed, would make the abilities his son absorbed permanent.
 However, these experiments with the device caused several power outages in the vicinity; to hold off the mob which was tracking these disturbances, Ronald blasted the mine entrance, but was accidentally caught and killed in the explosion, and the device sealed deep inside the mine.